** The information below is aimed at British nationals living in Spain, but can easily be adapted to include those from other European countries.

 In the event that the deceased has some form of insurance in place, it is usually the case that the insurance company will have a working agreement with an international funeral director in the UK who will arrange repatriation.

-If the deceased does not have any insurance, the next-of-kin will have to make arrangements with an international funeral director in the UK or a local one in Spain which provides repatriations to the UK.
+If the deceased does not have any insurance, the next-of-kin will have to make arrangements with an international funeral director in the UK or a local one in Spain that provides repatriations to the UK.

 All necessary documentation such as death certificate, certificate of embalming and permission to transfer the remains to the UK will be provided by the Spanish undertaker.